funteck123/FOP_Tron/README.md

     <img src="image/programmer-meme.png" alt="Image Description" width="300" height="300">
 </div>

-Code is read more often than it is written.
-Avoid trying to be overly clever.
-While it may seem impressive to code swiftly with three-character variables or craft complex one-liners with numerous loops and clauses, both your present and future selves, along with your teammates, will benefit from the improved readability that comes from taking the time to give your methods and variables meaningful names, maintain proper spacing, and add meaningful comments.
-Always approach coding as if you'll need to explain it a week later, because the reality is, you will, even if it's just to yourself.

 There are generally three naming conventions, which are known as camelCase, snake_case and PascalCase.
 You might refer to [This Article](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#snake-case) which clearly explains everything you would need for the naming convention.